 The next year I grew them under a light, floating row cover (sometimes called Remay, garden fabric, or frost blanket) to try and keep the bugs out so we could at least harvest some of the heads.
 I was pleasantly surprised to find that it worked wonderfully, keeping out the aphids and the cabbage loopers (well, most of them, since I didn’t keep the edges completely sealed) and allowing us to discover the amazing taste and tenderness of home-grown broccoli (the stems are not tough at all!).

-After that, I’ve never grown broccoli without a row cover and since I grow it in the same bed with cabbage and cauliflower (all from the same family), I’d just cover them all, since I didn’t want to share any of our food with bugs.
-And what I discovered by doing this is that the plants grown under the cover are healthier, grow faster, and produce sooner than any that I plant without a cover!
+What I discovered through this is that the plants grown under the cover are healthier, grow faster, and produce sooner than any that I plant without a cover!

 How to use row covers